NotDraco47/Gravity-Bike/README.md

 6. PHILOSOPHY CLAUSE

-Gravity Bikes was created to represent downhill mountain biking with authenticity, respect, and passion.
+Gravity Bikes and Gravity MTB was created to represent downhill mountain biking with authenticity, respect, and passion.
 Any inspired or derivative work should preserve values of sportsmanship, creativity, and positive community impact.